 - Preferred pricing for Roofstock customers

 Robert Kiyosaki, founder of the Rich Dad Company, once said, “Real estate investing, even on a very small scale, remains a tried and true means of building an individual’s cash flow and wealth.”

 While that may be true, not every home makes a good investment.
 Some tips for buying a great rental property include:

-- Analyze each real estate market carefully before deciding what and where to buy a rental property.
+- Analyze each real estate market carefully before deciding whether and where to buy a rental property.

 As housing prices continue to rise, finding funds to make a big down payment to buy a rental property is becoming more difficult in some real estate markets.
 Fortunately, there are several alternative strategies for buying a rental property that require less money:

-- House hacking or renting out a room in home, then using the extra income to pay down the existing mortgage to raise money for a down payment.
+- House hacking or renting out a room, then using the extra income to pay down the existing mortgage to raise money for a down payment

-- Using an FHA multifamily loan to buy a small duplex or triplex to live in one unit and rent the remaining units out.
+- Using an FHA multifamily loan to buy a small duplex or triplex, with one unit to live in and remaining units to rent out

-- Live in a primary residence before eventually turning it into a rental property, remembering that the house must work as a home and a rental property later.
+- Living in a primary residence before turning it into a rental property, remembering that the house must work as a home and a rental property later

-- Partnering with a fellow real estate investor to purchase a rental property as a joint venture can also reduce the amount of cash needed to purchase a rental property.
+- Partnering with a fellow real estate investor to purchase a rental property as a joint venture to reduce the amount of cash needed